Teaching English in Dubai

 A lot of foreign teachers are tempted by the idea of teaching English in Dubai.
 It might be because of the high tax-free salary.
 Besides that, accommodation is also typically covered and bonuses are handed out for completing contracts.

-But first, you have to realize that Dubai and the United Arab Emirates (UAE) is a fusion of many cultures and people.
+But first, you have to realize that Dubai and the United Arab Emirates (UAE) are a fusion of many cultures and people.
 It’s estimated that 90% of the 10 million people that live there are expats.
 The majority of foreign teachers believe that the Emirates is generally friendly to Western people.
-It is believed to be like a stepping stone before Saudi Arabia.
+It is believed to be a stepping stone before teaching English in Saudi Arabia.

 There are mixed experiences about teaching English in Dubai.
 The climate is hot and humid.
 The beaches are clean in general.
 Public transportation is affordable, but renting an apartment yourself is not.
 There are big fines for spitting, littering, and breaking the law.